Allegheny-Computer-Science-111-F2017/cs111-F2017-lab1-starter/README.md

 # cs111-F2017-lab1

-Designed for use with [GitHub Classroom](https://classroom.github.com/), this repository contains the solution for Laboratory 1 in Computer Science 111.
+Designed for use with [GitHub Classroom](https://classroom.github.com/), this repository contains the starter files for Laboratory 1 in Computer Science 111.

 ## Introduction